Flakster/JS-TicTacToe/README.md

 4. Type  git clone and then paste the URL you previously copied to the clipboard

+5. Install dependencies with npm install.

-5. Open your web browser and then open the index.html local file that was copied to the proyect folder
+6. Open your web browser and then open the index.html local file that was copied to the proyect folder

 ## See a live demo [Here](https://nifty-heisenberg-ed5945.netlify.app/)